ra559/dlc/workdistribution.md

 # Work Distribution
 ## Video Tutorials:
-1. How to setup a webserver in docker
+1. How to setup a webserver in docker Assigned to: lenthedev
-    Linux version of tutorial  -> Assigned to: ra559 mac version of tutorial -> Assigned to: lenthedev

-2. How to connect to docker with pycharm to write python code Linux version of tutorial  -> Assigned to: ra559 Mac version of tutorial -> Assigned to: lenthedev
+2. How to connect to docker with pycharm to write python code Assigned to: ra559

 ## Website content:
 0. homepage -> Assigned to: ra559